What is a Carthage Learning Community?

 Why join a Carthage Learning Community?

-In his workshop at the 2016 Teaching & Learning Conference, Milton Cox presented research indicating that we are most likely to change our practices when we have the opportunity to engage over a period of time with a community of people we trust.
-Learning communities provide a structured, supportive environment in which we learn with and from colleagues interested in the same topics or issues.
-Learning communities are supported with a budget for materials, community-building activities, and other resources.
+Research indicates that we are most likely to change our practices when we have the opportunity to engage over a period of time with a community of people we trust.
+Learning communities provide a structured, supportive environment in which we learn with, and from, colleagues interested in the same topics or issues.
+And learning communities are supported with a budget for materials, community-building activities, and other resources.

 How will Carthage Learning Communities (CLCs) operate?

-Once formed, the CLCs will meet together for about 1.5 hours every three weeks.
+Career Faculty).Faculty or staff will express interest in joining a CLC by completing an online registration.
+CLCs will meet together about every three weeks.
 Each meeting will consist of a seminar (learning opportunity arranged by the community members) and time dedicated to individual and group projects.
-Each CLC will have a facilitator or co-facilitators to organize and lead meetings.
+Each CLC will have a facilitator, or co-facilitators to organize and lead meetings.

-Entire CLCs or individual members may apply for funding from the Teaching Commons to support eligible expenses.
-Guidelines will be provided on an application form.
+Entire CLC’s or individual members may apply for funding from the Teaching Commons to support eligible

 What are the guidelines for a project?